CollotsSpot/Conditional-Media-Player/README.md

 To create a sensor template go to Settings > Devices & Services > Helpers > Create Helper > Template > Template a sensor > Paste this code

-(Replace name and media_player entity to your own. the name of the sensor is important)

 ### **Bedroom Media Duration**